-MSP-C content director Evelyn Hoover talks about the importance of subject matter experts and how companies can tap into that network to develop content that delivers value to customers.
+MSP-C senior content director Evelyn Hoover talks about the importance of subject matter experts and how companies can tap into that network to develop content that delivers value to customers.

 Content, be it webinars, blog posts, e-books, videos, etc., can be used by businesses to explain the features and functions of their products or services.
 Tapping subject matter experts (SMEs) is a great way to develop content that delivers value to customers.
 However, for small businesses with tiny staffs and even some larger organizations, finding a respectable SME to write or present can be a challenge.